RushithaP/Group3/README.md

 * Jupyter Notebook

 ## Introduction to Problem or Opportunity
 The banking sector is a booming industry where it earns the majority of its profits from interest on the loan they assign.
-And computers nowadays are intelligent enough to perform nearly all human tasks.
+Computers nowadays are intelligent enough to perform nearly all human tasks.
 In light of this, we are currently training a model to know if a customer is likely to get loan approval or not.
 For this, we have gathered data from websites like Google, Kaggle and UCI merged them into one depending on the features that are relevant for us to work on.
 We will use different classification algorithms employing techniques like standardization, feature extraction, Principal Component Analysis (PCA) and modeling  to arrive at our solution and identify which one (algorithm) gives us the maximum accuracy
 ### Targeted Audience:
 This will be beneficial for anyone planning to provide financial services, as we aim to automate the process of determining and predicting a customer's eligibility in advance.
 As a result, the level of risk that the investor will face will be reduced to some extent in this domain.